Celui qui garde le ver

 The one who keeps the worm

-Antoine Schmitt with Joana Preiss, 1998
+Antoine Schmitt and Joana Preiss

 Antoine Schmitt: programs